Dreamweaver2k/data512_common_analysis/README.md

   > This file contains employment information for ambulatory health care service workers in Whitman County, WA from 1990-2023 for the months of the fire season.
 This information includes the following fields:

   - "Employees" - The number of employees in ambulatory health care service for Whitman county in thousands.
   - "Month" - The month of interest.
   - "Year" - The year of interest.

+- data/cpi.csv

+  > This file contains CPI information for the years of 2000-2023 during the months of the fire season.
+This information includes the following fields:

+  - "cpi" - The consumer price index for the given month and year.
+  - "Month" - The month of interest.
+  - "Year" - The year of interest.